Version for visually impaired persons

 • Rights of people in closed institutions

-• Protection against Discrimination & Hate Speech
+• Women's Rights, Protection Against Discrimination & Hate Speech

 • Projects